 Senitron has deployed its Hands-Free RFID inventory management system/asset tracking solutions for warehouse environments, providing live visibility and location data specific to the aisle, shelf, and shelf level locations.
 Warehouses face a specific challenge when managing assets and products.
 In short, keeping track of these items can be difficult in these large spaces where perhaps hundreds of people are employed.

 Employees might inadvertently – or intentionally – move items to the wrong locations.
 Or they might input the wrong information into their location tracking software.
-Even if information is entered correctly, someone else might end up moving items to another location.
+Even if the information is entered correctly, someone else might end up moving items to another location, leading to common human errors.

-When items are lost (however it happens), warehouse inventory management team has to send crews to locate items in huge warehouses, some that contain multiple levels.
+When items are lost (however it happens), the warehouse inventory management team has to send crews to locate items in huge warehouses, some of which contain multiple levels.
 Each area – full of shelves high and low – has to be thoroughly checked.
-But now with RFID solutions for warehouse now tracking and checking inventories will be very easy.
+But now, with RFID solutions for warehouses tracking and checking inventories will be easy.
+The application of RFID for warehouse inventory has made things very easy and helped save a significant amount of time, which now can be used for the smooth functioning of the overall operation.
+Along with increasing inventory accuracy, RFID solutions have helped reduce labor costs, reduce inventory stock levels, and, most importantly, improve customer satisfaction.
+An RFID inventory management system uses electromagnetic fields for transmitting data from RFID tags to a reader.
+RFID tags are also effective in offering real-time, accurate, data tracking for mobile and fixed inventories.

 The Senitron Hands-Free RFID Solution